 The Spanish have been producing distilled spirits since the Moors brought the technology of distillation to the Iberian Peninsula in the year 711 AD.
 Although the Moors were prohibited by their religion from drinking alcohol, they used distilled alcohol to produce perfumes, as well as for medicinal purposes.
 By the 16th century, brandy was being produced in large quantities in the area of Jerez, and by the 18th century was being shipped around the world.

 Today, 95% of brandy produced in Spain is Brandy de Jerez, (Brandy from Jerez) and is protected by a DO (Denomination of Origin).
 It is produced only in the Jerez region of Southern Spain; has a rich amber color, and an alcohol content between 36 and 40 degrees.
 Jerez, which is translated to English as "Sherry," is the name of both the region and the wine produced there.

-According to the Consejo Regulador of Brandy de Jerez (Regulating Council), in order to obtain one liter of brandy, it is necessary to distil four liters of wine.
+According to the Consejo Regulador of Brandy de Jerez (Regulating Council), in order to obtain one liter of brandy, it is necessary to distill four liters of wine.

 Criaderas y Soleras System

-Generally, the Criaderas y Soleras process is functions like this:
+Generally, the Criaderas y Soleras process functions like this: